-- Addition of staffed fire stations - Hiring additional responders - Recruiting and retaining additional volunteers - Member training to reduce turnout times. - Continued automatic aid with neighboring fire/EMS agencies. - Improved data entry and collection for reporting - Adopting technology to electronically record responding and arrival times.
+- Addition of staffed fire stations - Hiring additional responders - Recruiting and retaining additional volunteers - Member training to reduce turnout times - Continued automatic aid with neighboring fire/EMS agencies - Improved data entry and collection for reporting - Adopting technology to electronically record responding and arrival times

 The District is currently working with I-Spy Fire to develop a module for digitally documenting the turnout time, response time, arrival of first alarm assignment and arrival of wildland resources at a wildland scene.
-This capability will be available in March of 2021.
+This capability will be available at an undetermined date at the time of this report.